 Using the piZap cut-out tool to create body part images with transparent backgrounds The next step is to load each image part into the figure builder by clicking 'Load Sprite Image' in the File menu.
 The handles should be repositioned so that each part pivots at the right points.
 After clicking OK select a handle to attach the new part at the right point.
-V If some parts of the figure are the same as others, such as arms and legs, then those sprite images only need to be loaded once and can then be duplicated using the duplicate button.
+If some parts of the figure are the same as others, such as arms and legs, then those sprite images only need to be loaded once and can then be duplicated using the duplicate button.
 This reduces the number of images that need to be stored.
 Holding the Shift key will allow you to duplicate a whole branch at once (such as upper leg, lower leg and foot).
 If some parts are mirror images of other parts, such as a person facing front with mirrored arms and legs, then the Flip / Mirror button can be used.
-Duplicate a body part while holding the Ctrl key to produce a mirrored copy without the need to use the flip button. behind other parts as required.
+Duplicate a body part while holding the Ctrl key to produce a mirrored copy without the need to use the flip button.
+After adding all the parts, you can begin setting the draw order (z-order) so that the parts are in-front or behind other parts as required.
 Simply select a part and use the Raise and Lower buttons.
-2.3.6.
-Modifying Existing Figure Types If a figure type has been created and used in the animation but needs to be modified in some way then this is possible by clicking the edit button, making the changes in the figure builder window and then clicking Modify Figure Type from the File menu.
+Created with Dr.Explain 2.4.6.
+Modifying Existing Figure Types If a figure type has been created and used in the animation but needs to be modified or updated in some way then this is possible by clicking the edit button, making the changes in the figure builder window and then clicking Modify Figure Type from the File menu or by using the Ctrl+U keyboard shortcut.
 The pose of the figures in each frame will be kept where possible.
-This is particularly useful for adding new details to figure types after an animation has been created.
-Segin editing a figure type by selecting the figure and clicking the edit button in the main animation window.
+This is particularly useful for adding new details to figure types after an animation has been created. Ø Begin editing a figure type by selecting the figure and clicking the edit button in the main animation window.
 Make changes to the figure type such as changing colours, changing the draw order of segments or adding or deleting segments or polygons.
 Try to make the minimum changes possible and avoid deleting and re-adding segments.
 Click 'Modify Figure Type' in the File menu to apply the changes to all figures of that type in all frames.
 This operation cannot be undone, so a warning will be shown if the animation is unsaved.
 Make sure that you are happy with the modification changes before saving again.
 Note that changes to the pose of dynamic segments will not take effect on the resulting figures in the animation to avoid overwriting their pose.
 However, changes to the angle of static segments will take effect.
 If the default figure type is being edited then a new figure type will be created and all default figures in all frames will be changed to the new figure type (you will be asked to name the new figure type).